tardate/LittleArduinoProjects/playground/AvrHardwarePWM/README.md

 # #254 AvrHardwarePWM

-All about hardware PWM with the Arduino UNO/ATmega328
+All about hardware PWM and demonstrating the modes with the Arduino UNO/ATmega328.

 ![Build](./assets/AvrHardwarePWM_build.jpg?raw=true)